yalmip/yalmip.github.io/_posts/examples/2021-04-28-starshaped.md

 ![A star]({{ site.url }}/images/starshaped1.png){: .center-image }

-Note that we have generated the coordinates so that they represent a closed curve, i.e. the first and last value is the same.
-This is important to remember when you create these sets.
+Note that we have generated the coordinates so that they represent a closed curve, i.e. the first and last values are the same.
+This is important to remember when you create these sets using the methods described here

 The feasible set inside the star can be represented as the union of 7 polytopes.
 Hence, a general approach to representing this set is to describe these polytopes, and then use logic programming and binary variables to represent the union as illustrated in [the big-M tutorial](/tutorial/bigmandconvexhulls/).
 However, star-convex polygons can be represented much more conveniently using [sos2](/command/sos2) constructs.